Hitchwiki/hitchmap-data/visualization/predictors/README.md

 `experiments_*.ipynb` ... our own experiments with the models from `models.py`.

-`models.py` ... models we applied and built so far include
+`models.py` ... models we applied and built so far include:
   - Gaussian process
   - weighted Gaussians
   - average of all waiting times (baseline)